Raytheon Australia: Alliances

 In June 2016, Raytheon Australia established a strategic alliance with Australia's Defence Science and Technology Group.
 The alliance allows for a research interaction, exchange of information, staff secondments and access to the other parties' facilities and equipment.

 Locations

 Raytheon Australia maintains presences at sixteen locations around Australia, including all mainland capital cities.
 The company is headquartered in Canberra.
 It has facilities at RAAF bases at Edinburgh (South Australia), Amberley (Queensland) and Tindal (Northern Territory) and another facility at Naval Communication Station - Harold E. Holt in Exmouth, Western Australia.
 In New South Wales, Raytheon Australia is located at Macquarie Park, Nowra and Williamtown.
 In South Australia it has facilities at Osborne, Techport and Mawson Lakes.
 Additional facilities exist at Murarrie (Queensland), Port Melbourne (Victoria) and Henderson (Western Australia).

+Sanctions

+Raytheon Australia was sanctioned by the Chinese government on December 27, 2024 due to arm sales to Taiwan.